department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/programs/self-employment.md

     - url: /careers-employment/vocational-rehabilitation/programs/independent-living/
       title: Independent Living track
       description: Learn about services that can help you live as independently as possible if you can't return to work right away.
-  - heading: More support for your small business
-    links:
-    - url: /careers-employment/veteran-owned-business-support/
-      title: Register your Veteran-Owned Small Business
-      description: Register to do business with VA and get support for your Veteran-Owned Small Business.

 ---

 <div class="va-introtext">